 Applications for the certificate in Institutional Research are accepted on a continuous basis.
 Applications are evaluated by the program coordinator and the program director using the following criteria:

 Note: Lack of experience in institutional or educational research will not negate acceptance.
 Research interests and the potential for professional development are major considerations in the application evaluation process.

 If accepted, the program coordinator will direct you to the Florida State University non-degree seeking admissions application.
 There is a $30 application fee and you will be asked to send copies of your transcript to FSU Admissions.

-Before the end of your first semester, you must also submit a Certificate Admissions Form to the College of Education.
+Before the end of your second course in the program, you must also submit a Certificate Admissions Form to the College of Education.
 Program staff will remind you of this deadline.

-We understand that the cost of the IR Certificate program may be of chief concern.
 By state law, students are charged different fees based on their residency and student status.
-See current rates below:
+See current rates here.

 Q: Are standardized tests, like the GRE, required for admission to the program?

 A: We do not need GRE scores.
 All we look for in new applicants is that they have a bachelor’s degree and have an expressed interest in the field of institutional research.